Russia suspends Egypt flights, U.S. boosts security as intelligence points to bomb

 Tour companies were trying to mount an operation to bring British tourists home with only hand baggage and fly their luggage separately, but Cairo restricted the number of flights.

-(Additional reporting by Jack Stubbs and Maria Tsvetkova in Moscow; Abdelnasser Aboelfadl in Cairo, Guy Faulconbridge in London and Mark Hoseball in Washington; Writing by Anna Willard and Alistair Bell; Editing by Peter Graff and Ken Wills)
+(Additional reporting by Jack Stubbs and Maria Tsvetkova in Moscow; Abdelnasser Aboelfadl in Cairo, Guy Faulconbridge in London and Mark Hoseball in Washington; Writing by Anna Willard and Alistair Bell; Editing by Peter Graff, Ken Wills, Toni Reinhold)